 Older tools may have a 20 digit code, split into four fields:

-Time limited products such as Evaluation versions of RVDS use a different format.
+Time limited products such as Evaluation versions of RVDS or DS-5 use a different format.
 Again there is a current and older format:

 LMXXXXX-XXXXX-XXXXXXXXX (current format) WTXXXXX-XXXXXXXXXX (old format)

 You can find your serial number in the tools license file.
 The ARMLMD_LICENSE_FILE environment variable on your client machine should point at the license file or a license server.

 set ARMLMD_LICENSE_FILE (Windows) print $ARMLMD_LICENSE_FILE (Linux)

 If the environment variable is pointing directly at a license file, navigate to the file and open it in a text editor.

 If the environment variable is pointing at a license server (e.g. 8224@my_lic_server), then you will need to query the server.
 To do this, open a command prompt and enter:

 In the license file, or in the server output, look for "SN=".
 The code that follows this is your serial number.